Kazakhstan–United States relations: Overview

 Cooperation strengthened after the September 11, 2001 attacks as the United States sought strategic partners near Afghanistan, and later near Iraq.
-Counter-terrorism plays an increasingly important role in Kazakhstan's relations with the United States and the United Kingdom, which are at an all-time high.
-Kazakhstan has taken Uzbekistan's place as the favored partner in Central Asia for both Russia and the United States in the New Great Game.
+Counter-terrorism plays an increasingly important role in Kazakhstan's relations with the United States and the United Kingdom.
+Kazakhstan has taken Uzbekistan's place as the favored partner in Central Asia for both Russia and the U.S. in the New Great Game.

-The two countries closely cooperate in the energy field.
-In 2001, Kazakhstan and the United States established the U.S.-Kazakhstan Energy Partnership.

-According to the 2012 U.S. Global Leadership Report, 28% of Kazakhs approve of U.S. leadership, with 27% disapproving and 45% uncertain.
+According to the 2012 U.S. Global Leadership Report, 28% of Kazakhs approved of U.S. leadership, with 27% disapproving and 45% uncertain.

-In 2016 Kazakhstan and the USA marked 25th anniversary of the Kazakhstan-U.S. relations.
-To that end, diplomatic missions of both countries launched celebratory events.
+In 2016, Kazakhstan and the U.S. marked the 25th anniversary of Kazakhstan–U.S. relations by launching celebratory events, including the announcement of reciprocal 10-year business and tourism visas.

-Nursultan Nazarbayev congratulated Donald Trump on his victory in presidential election during their phone call on November 30, 2016.
-The two leaders maintained that they were determined to take "friendly Kazakhstan-American relations to a new level."
+Nursultan Nazarbayev congratulated Donald Trump on his victory in the 2016 United States presidential election during their phone call on November 30 of the same year.
+The two leaders maintained that they were determined to take "friendly Kazakhstan–American relations to a new level."

-Kazakhstan and the United States announced in December 2016 that they reciprocally introduced 10-year business and tourism visas.
-The announcement was made as the U.S. and Kazakhstan marked the 25th anniversary of diplomatic relations between the two countries.

-According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+According to a Reuters report, the U.S. ran a propaganda campaign to spread disinformation about the Chinese company Sinovac Biotech's COVID-19 vaccine, using fake social media accounts to claim that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
 Kazakhstan was among the Central Asian countries targeted in the campaign, which ran from the spring of 2020 to mid-2021.